thatShashankGuy/printf-scanf/content/about.md

 ### Now that's out of the way

-Feel free to access my writings on the homepage and reach out via the social links provided above.
+Feel free to access my posts on the homepage and reach out via the social links provided above.

 Thank you, and happy reading!